Florida

 If your ID does not contain a signature and/or photo, you will be asked to show an additional form of ID with a signature and/or photo.
 If you do not have any of the requested ID documents, you will be provided with a provisional ballot.
 Your signature on the provisional ballot must match the signature on your voter registration card.

-Whether voting during early voting or on Election Day, you must bring a current and valid photo ID with signature.
-Any one of the following photo IDs will be accepted:
+Whether voting in person during early voting or on Election Day, you must bring a current and valid photo ID from the approved list of 12 IDs.

 If your photo ID does not include your signature, you will be asked to provide another ID that has your signature.